 For the past four years Josiah Howard has been a senior contributor at The Deuce and Furious Cinema.
 His syndicated capsule film reviews can be seen on more than thirty websites including IMDB (International Movie Database), Wow.com, SolarMovie, Putlocker, Teramovie.net, Movieberry, B-Movienation, and Bigstar.tv.

 Howard's recent profile of singer/dancer/actress Lola Falana, "Lola...
-Breaking Down The Walls" appeared in The Las Vegas Tribune and his 40th Anniversary interview with Director Robert A. Endelson (Fight For Your Life) was published in both America and Britain (where the film was originally banned) and added to the Quentin Tarantino Archives.
+Breaking Down The Walls" appeared in The Las Vegas Tribune and his two-part 40th Anniversary interview with Director Robert A. Endelson (Fight For Your Life) and actor William Sanderson was published in America and Britain and added to the Quentin Tarantino Archives.

 Josiah Howard lives in New York City.
 His writing credits include articles for The New York Times, Reader's Digest, The Village Voice and Motion Picture.